Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

 \begin{assumption} We assume that the Hodge cohomology groups $H^{p,q}(X)$ vanish whenever $|p-q|>1$. \end{assumption} This assumption is satisfied for curves, surfaces with $p_g=0$ and Fano 3-folds, hence covering the majority of the target varieties in Donaldson-Thomas theory.

-The result of J. Gross \cite{Gr19} shows that, under certain assumption (satisfied for curves, surfaces and rational 3-folds), Joyce's vertex algebra $V_\bullet$ is naturally isomorphic to a lattice vertex algebra from $(K^\bullet(X), K_\sst^0(X), \chi_\sym)$; here is the topological $K$-theory of $X$ with $\BC$-coefficient, $K_\sst^0(X)$ is the semi-topological $K$-theory\footnote{The zeroth semi-topological $K$-theory $K^0_\sst(X)$ is defined as a Grothendieck's group of vector bundles modulo algebraic equivalence.
-By definition, we have $K^0_\sst(X)\simeq \pi_0(\mathcal{M}_X)$.} with $\BZ$-coefficient and $\chi_\sym$ is the symmetric pairing
+The result of J. Gross \cite{Gr19}\footnote{Some corrections to the statements in \cite{Gr19} were necessary for purposes of accuracy.
+We rederive all of the necessary results about the vertex algebra structure in Theorem \ref{thm: gross} to make sure that they are true.} shows that, under certain assumption (satisfied for curves, surfaces and rational 3-folds), Joyce's vertex algebra $V_\bullet$ is naturally isomorphic to a lattice vertex algebra from $(K^\bullet(X), K_\sst^0(X), \chi_\sym)$; here is the topological $K$-theory of $X$ with $\BC$-coefficient, $K_\sst^0(X)$ is the semi-topological $K$-theory\footnote{The zeroth semi-topological $K$-theory $K^0_\sst(X)$ is defined as a Grothendieck's group of vector bundles modulo algebraic equivalence.
+By \cite[Theorem 4.21]{B16} and \cite[Theorem 2.3]{AH18}, we have $K^0_\sst(X)\simeq \pi_0(\mathcal{M}_X)$.} with $\BZ$-coefficient and $\chi_\sym$ is the symmetric pairing on $K^\bullet(X)$

 The construction of a vertex algebra from such data is recalled and summarized in Theorem \ref{thm: voaconstruction} and follows Kac \cite{Ka98}; it uses Kac's bosonic vertex algebra construction in the even part $K^0(X)$ and the anti-fermionic vertex algebra construction in the odd part $K^1(X)$.